Heym SR 30: Similar Designs

-The Savage Impulse straight-pull rifle introduced in early 2021 features a similar locking mechanism as the SR 30.
+The Savage Arms Impulse straight-pull rifle introduced in early 2021 features a similar locking mechanism as the SR 30.
 Besides differences in the applied control mechanisms a major technical difference between the locking mechanisms of the Heym SR 30 and Savage Impulse rifles is that the 6 'hexlock' hardened steel locking bearings of the Savage Impulse bolt head, lock into a machined half-round recess of a steel barrel extension, allowing the use of a receiver made of mechanically less robust but lighter 7075-T6 billet aluminum with an integral 20-MOA picatinny rail and the possibility for the user to switch bolts and barrels to use different chamberings when such parts become available.
 At the introduction three hunting orientated Savage Impulse model variants were available.
 Their listed weights vary between 8.4–9.1 lbs.
 In 2022 a dedicated long range or precision model using an adjustable aluminum chassis stock and detachable box magazine became available that is offered in chamberings up to the high bolt thrust .338 Lapua Magnum.